rdegges/rdegges-blog/articles/2010/pycall-15-released.md

-% pycall 1.5 Released
+Title: pycall 1.5 Released
-%
+Date: 2010-03-22 05:00
-%
+Author: Randall Degges

-# pycall 1.5 Released
+Tags: programming, python, asterisk

 I just released pycall version 1.5!
 1.5 contains a new feature, which allows users to specify a tmpdir (temporary directory) which pycall will use to create